Buddhism and Judaism: Karma

 Some Jews believe in a concept similar to the Buddhist interpretation of the karmic balance known as middah k’neged middah (measure for measure).
 Evil deeds are believed to be repaid with misfortune, while good deeds bring rewards.

 When adverse events occur to individuals regarded as good, some Jews and Buddhists may interpret these situations as tests of faith, indicators of suffering or imbalance within the larger community, or as consequences of the individual unintentionally causing harm through careless communication.
 Buddhists hold the perspective that certain events are part of the natural order, while traditionally, Jews have viewed God as the creator and sustainer of the universe, responsible for initiating these events.

 Five precepts

 Both Judaism and Buddhism forbid murder, adultery, theft, and bearing false witness.
 In Buddhism, these comprise four of the five precepts.
 In Judaism, they comprise the sixth, seventh, eighth, and ninth of the Ten Commandments, as well as components of the Noahide laws.

 The fifth Buddhist precept discourages intoxication, which shares elements of disapproval with the Tanakh.
 The drunkenness of Noah is perhaps the most famous example, but the Book of Proverbs also warns that alcohol abuse leads to misfortune, poverty, and general sinfulness due to the removal of all inhibitions.
 Alcohol still plays a critical role in Jewish community and religious life, such as in Kiddush and Brit milah, and some communities encourage drinking (and even drunkenness) on the holiday of Purim.

+Ethics

+Anger in Judaism and Buddhism is viewed negatively.
+Judaism views it as something to be controlled, and slowness to anger is a virtuous trait.
+Similarly, both Buddhism and Judaism have a concept that is often translated as "loving kindness" (chesed/metta).